MAP is a portfolio-based assessment. Successful completion of MAP results in MRCGP.

-The role of the MAP Recommendation Panel is to review all portfolios that have been assessed, including reviewing all portfolios that have reached the limit for re-submissions but have not been marked as satisfactory in all criteria.
-The Recommendation Panel will review all completed portfolios at regular intervals throughout the year.
-Candidates whose portfolios have reached a satisfactory standard in the judgement of the Panel in all criteria will be eligible for membership of the RCGP.
-Any candidate who has not reached a satisfactory standard will be invited to an interview with the Evaluation Panel.
+The role of the MAP Recommendation Panel is to review all portfolios that have been assessed, including all those that have reached the limit for re-submissions but have not been marked as satisfactory in all criteria.
+The Recommendation Panel will convene at regular intervals throughout the year.
+Candidates whose portfolios have reached a satisfactory standard in all criteria in the judgment of the Panel will be eligible for membership of the RCGP.

 Tel: 020 3188 7661

 MAP Team, RCGP